 I absolutely adore fall – the leaves falling, cozy sweaters and pumpkin everything.
 Here is a round up of my top 11 pumpkin recipes to inspire you in the kitchen this weekend!

-We cracked our first can of pumpkin in August last year (too soon?) when making these Mini Dairy-Free Pumpkin Cheesecakes – patience isn’t my strongest virtue apparently.
+We cracked our first can of pumpkin a coupe years ago (too soon?) when making these Mini Dairy-Free Pumpkin Cheesecakes – patience isn’t my strongest virtue apparently.
 Pumpkin puree is such a cool ingredient.
 It’s loaded with nutrition (more on that below) and makes baking so moist and flavourful.

 I’ll admit that we went a little crazy with the pumpkin last year so I thought I’d round up all my favourite recipes into one post to make things a bit easier to find (unlike Charlie’s perfect pumpkin in the patch – he chose the BIGGEST pumpkin in the field that also happened to be at the far end – let’s just say I skipped the gym that day lol, it was bigger than me I swear).

 Pumpkins belong to the squash family (technically a fruit) and while often baked into decadent desserts, it’s packed full of nutrients.
 It is rich in beta-carotene (precursor to vitamin A), an antioxidant which gives a pumpkin it’s rich orange colour and has disease-fighting powers (beta-carotene and lutein Zeaxanthin present in pumpkins help to support eye health).
 It’s also a good source of vitamin C and provides fibre and potassium.

 Note that it’s important to purchase canned pumpkin that isn’t sweetened – it will say ‘pure pumpkin’.
 Canned pumpkin pie filling is mixed with sugar and spices and isn’t to be used in these recipes.
 Now, if you’re ambitious and want to make your own puree look for cooking pumpkins (often labelled as Sugar Pumpkins).
 The pumpkins that you buy to carve for Halloween aren’t meant for eating.
 I found that out the hard way a long time ago!